 Related Document: Gemini Physical Therapy Spine & Sports Rehabilitation's Guide to Interposition Arthroplasty of the Elbow

-A fusion surgery (also called arthrodesis) eliminates pain by making the bones of the joint grow together, or fuse, into one solid bone.
+A surgery (also called arthrodesis) eliminates pain by making the bones of the joint grow together, or fuse, into one solid bone.
 Fusions were very common before the invention of artificial joints.
 Even today, joint fusions are commonly used in many different joints to get rid of the pain of arthritis.

 An elbow fusion will greatly decrease the motion in your arm.
 However, it does leave you with a strong and pain-free elbow.
 People who need a good range of motion in their elbow should consider another type of operation, such as an elbow joint replacement.